OFC Women's Champions League

 The OFC Women's Champions League is the top-tier women's football club competition in Oceania.
 It involves the top clubs from countries affiliated with the Oceania Football Confederation (OFC).

-The first edition is set for June 2023.
+The first edition was played in June 2023.
+AS Academy won that edition of the tournament after winning all four of their matches.

+History

 Inaugural edition

-The first edition was planned for March 2023 but then postponed to 1 to 10 June.
+The first edition was planned for March 2023, but was then postponed to 1 to 10 June.

-The tournament is to be played in Papua New Guinea and will feature six teams from the region.
+The tournament was played in Papua New Guinea and was supposed to feature six teams from the region, but New Zealand's Eastern Suburbs subsequently withdrew after the draw due to financial, logistical and security concerns.

+The five remaining teams played each other on a round-robin basis.

+Subsequent editions

+The 2024 edition was played in the Solomon Islands and now featured eight teams in two groups followed by a knock-out stage.

+Tahiti hosted the 2025 edition from 4 to 17 May with previous champions Auckland United defending their title.